Presidential Statements

 Excellencies, ladies and gentlemen:

-9. I conclude by expressing concern that there does not appear to have been an assessment and analysis of the implementation of the recommendations in Resolution 75/290 A and B to provide a basis for new recommendations.
+4. Excellencies and colleagues, I conclude by expressing concern that there does not appear to have been an assessment and analysis of the implementation of the recommendations in Resolution 75/290 A and B to provide a basis for new recommendations.
 For example, Para.
 15 of resolution 75/290A required the promotion and review of the implementation of the ministerial and political declarations – was this done?
-What review was carried out to facilitate improvements that are recommended?
+What review was carried out to facilitate the recommended improvements?
 New recommendations will need to be more precisely defined.
 Given the urgency to meet the SDGs, there is no time for generalities.

-10. We are way behind.
+5. We are way behind in the SDG implementation.
 The HLPF must fulfill its mandate under resolution 67/290 when the General Assembly decided that the HLPF “shall provide political leadership, guidance and recommendations for sustainable development.”
 And yet, we still need to be on track to meet the goals.
 It is time to stop using COVID-19 as an excuse.
 We were off-track even before the pandemic.
 Moving forward, we must be bold and unflinching and leave no one behind.
 We need to be more explicit, more precise, more ambitious.
 The Elements Paper provides good ideas, but the recommendations must be specific.
 Ideas must now turn into transformative action.

 CoNGO_President_ECOSOC_7March2024